apengwin/Instagram-Downloader/INSTALL.md

 Go to `chrome://extensions`, and turn on developer mode.

-Select Developer mode.

 Click `Load unpacked extension` and select this repo.

 Check `Enabled` if you haven't done so already.

 Refresh.